-We are pleased to submit the June 30, 2019 actuarial valuation of the Employees' Retirement System of the City of Baltimore (the System).
+We are pleased to submit the June 30, 2020 actuarial valuation of the Employees' Retirement System of the City of Baltimore (the System).
 This report contains information on the System's assets and liabilities, as well as discloses employer contribution levels.
 Financial disclosures are provided in a separate Governmental Accounting Standards Board (GASB) Statement Nos.
 67 and 68 reports.

 The purpose of this report is to present the annual actuarial valuation of the Employees' Retirement System of the City of Baltimore.
-This report is for the use of the Employees' Retirement System's Retirement Board and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.
+Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to any other user.